amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 2. For each letter, append it to a temp string
 3. Return temp string as result

-If the word is in sentences,
+If the word is reversed using reverse() method, remember this:

+1. split the

 ### What is your solution?